kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/integration-testing@381Kw1IMRv7CJp-Uf--qd.md

 # Integration Testing

-Integration testing focuses on verifying the interactions between different components or modules of a software system to ensure they work together as expected.
-It comes after unit testing and tests how modules communicate with each other, often using APIs, databases, or third-party services.
-The goal is to catch issues related to the integration points, such as data mismatches, protocol errors, or misconfigurations.
-Integration tests help ensure that independently developed components can function seamlessly as part of a larger system, making them crucial for identifying bugs that wouldn't surface in isolated unit tests.
+Integration testing verifies interactions between software components to ensure they work together correctly.
+Tests module communication via APIs, databases, and third-party services.
+Catches integration issues like data mismatches and protocol errors that unit tests miss.

 Visit the following resources to learn more: